-Global Challenges 1 provides students with an opportunity to effectively identify a complex problem that will form the basis of a major project.
-This innovative subject is the first stage of a series of two subjects that encompasses a group-based project, culminating in a suggested solution to solve a wicked based problem.
-Global Challenges 1 offers a unique transdisciplinary-led approach where Educators from various faculties integrate offering discipline-specific approaches.
-Wicked problems are highly complex and difficult to define with the solution to such problems often evolving into unintended consequences that require resolution of a new problem.
-Global Challenges 1 provides students with an opportunity to investigate such problems whilst integrating their theoretical understanding and practical experience.
+Global Challenges 1 provides students with an opportunity to effectively identify and address a significant and complex problem that will form the basis of a major project.
+This innovative subject focuses upon wicked problems and the challenges they pose.
+Wicked problems are highly complex and difficult to define; clean solutions to wicked problems prove elusive, with proposed solutions generating unintended consequences that require resolution of new problems, which are themselves difficult and often wicked.
+Global Challenges 1 provides students with an opportunity to investigate such problems while integrating their theoretical understanding and practical experience.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.